Skip to content

 The query me returns the currently logged-in user.
 New users are created with the createUser mutation, and logging in happens with the login mutation.

-The resolvers of the mutations are as follows:
+The resolvers of the new mutations are as follows:

 const jwt = require('jsonwebtoken')